Programming & Capacity Building Project Grants

 Montgomery Symphony Orchestra, Inc.

-Grant funds will be used to present a youth concerto competition and a free community concert in downtown Silver Spring.
-Three middle school and/or high school soloists will be selected to perform a movement of a concerto or a single-movement work accompanied by the Montgomery Symphony Orchestra (MSO).
-The MSO will also perform an additional orchestral work.
+Funding supports a youth concerto competition and free community concert at the Sligo Seventh-Day Adventist Church in Takoma Park.
+Three middle school and/or high school soloists will be selected to perform a movement of a concerto, or a single-movement work, accompanied by the Montgomery Symphony Orchestra (MSO).
+The MSO will also perform an additional major orchestral work by a Black composer as part of their Juneteenth commemoration concert.

 NIH Philharmonia